shdlabs/SSTorytime/docs/graph_report.md

 * *Eigenvector centrality*: undirected graphs have a property by virtue of the Frobenious-Perron theorem that every undirected graph has a non-negative principal eigenvector.
-It ranks the 'connectedness' of nodes, or their importance, by measuring the amount of `weight' propagated to each node.
-If we think of each node as being a reservoir of `weight' and each directed arrow as being a gradient, then all the weight in a directed graph flows to the sinks immediately, leaving all others empty.
+It ranks the 'connectedness' of nodes, or their importance, by measuring the amount of 'weight' propagated to each node.
+If we think of each node as being a reservoir of 'weight' and each directed arrow as being a gradient, then all the weight in a directed graph flows to the sinks immediately, leaving all others empty.
 In a symmetrized (undirected graph), the flows reach equilibrium and the highest levels settle in the nodes that are best connected.
 The capacitance of these nodes tells us something about